autosit/autosit.github.io/_posts/2024-03-21-irdiffusion.md

 ## Prerequisites
 This is a list of *recommended* prerequisites for this master project.

-- Strong programming skills in either Matlab, Python or C++.
+- Strong programming skills in Python and/or C++.
 - You should have had courses in machine learning and/or computer vision.

 ## Contact